 In India, snakes have significant values and there are many temples built in the honor of snakes.
 People across the country perform rituals of honoring snakes and pray for their goodwill.
 A special kind of music is played on this day.
 Folks use haldi and kumkum and flowers for decorations.
 For worshipping the snakes, people offer plenty of milk.

 Some people carry out this festival on a grand scale where they call priests for Puja.
 The priests perform rituals and in return, people take their blessing and offer Dakshina.

 Every year, people offer plenty of milk to the worship idols of Nagas.
-People perform this ritual with a belief that it would protect them and their family from all form of evil energies.
+People perform this ritual with a belief that it would protect them and their families from all forms of evil energies.
 This ritual has the significance of devoting Snakes as divine deities and seeking their blessings.

 Legends of Hindu Mythology narrate the tale of Nag Panchami.
 The story states in concurrence with the origin of Mahabharata, Janamejaya who was the son of King Parikshitperforms a ritual Sarpa Satra seeking revenge on the death of his father because of snakebite by Takasaka (king of snakes).

-A group of people creates potent sacrificial fireplace which attracts every snake.
-The king of snakes, Taksaka escapes the fireplace and reaches the world of Lord Indra to seek his protection.
+A group of people creates a potent sacrificial fireplace that attracts every snake.
+The king of snakes, Takasaka escapes the fireplace and reaches the world of Lord Indra to seek his protection.
 The sages increase their tempo and chant Mantras to drag Taksakain the Agni Kund.
 As a result of powerful Mantras, Indra fails to help Taksakaand accompanies him in the Agni Kund.